rudra-iitm/GSoC-2024-Final-Report/README.md

 A heartfelt thank you to my mentors [Till Kamppeter](https://github.com/tillkamppeter), [Cristovao Cordeiro](https://github.com/cjdcordeiro), and [Saurav Dharwadkar](https://github.com/SauravDharwadkar) for their guidance and support.

-A heartfelt tribute goes out to [Till Kamppeter](https://github.com/tillkamppeter).
+A special thanks goes out to [Till Kamppeter](https://github.com/tillkamppeter).
 Without his guidance and leadership, this technical journey through code would have been directionless and silent.